AlchemyCMS/alchemy-usermanual/README.md

 [![Build Status](https://secure.travis-ci.org/magiclabs/alchemy-usermanual.png)](http://travis-ci.org/magiclabs/alchemy-usermanual) [![Coverage Status](https://coveralls.io/repos/magiclabs/alchemy-usermanual/badge.png)](https://coveralls.io/r/magiclabs/alchemy-usermanual) [![Code Climate](https://codeclimate.com/github/magiclabs/alchemy-usermanual.png)](https://codeclimate.com/github/magiclabs/alchemy-usermanual)

+The version 0.9.x is used to work with (Alchemy CMS 2.7-stable)[https://github.com/magiclabs/alchemy_cms/tree/2.7-stable]

-This gem checks your `page_layouts.yml` and `elements.yml` and wraps all the interesting stuff into a module in the admin-frontend of your [alchemy_cms](https://github.com/magiclabs/alchemy_cms) driven application.
+The alchemy-usermanual gem reads your `page_layouts.yml` and `elements.yml` and wraps all the interesting stuff into a module rendered in the admin-frontend of your [alchemy_cms](https://github.com/magiclabs/alchemy_cms) driven application.

-The users that are logged in to Alchemy can read through the self explaining website configuration.
+Users that are logged in to Alchemy can read through the self-explaining website configuration.

 ## Installation

 Add this line to your application's `Gemfile`:

 ~~~
-gem 'alchemy-usermanual'
+gem 'alchemy-usermanual', '~> 0.9'
 ~~~

 And then run `bundle install` on your terminal.